kardianos/vendor-spec/README.md

 ```

 ### Tool field
-Knowing what tool created the file will be useful in gathering statistics.
-It will also be useful to know when addressing blame to a file re-write or
-vendor file information.
+A vendor tool is allowed to write a superset of fields in the file.
+To know
+how to interpret these fields the name of the tool must be known.

 ### Import and Local fields
-While it is usually ideal to not vendor a package that also vendor's packages,
+While it is usually ideal to not vendor a package that also vendors packages,
-there are cases where there are not other options.
+there are cases where there are no other options.
 Sometimes useful packages
 are developed in the context of an executable.
 Sometimes it is useful to make
-modifications to the standard library and vendor them in a package.
+modifications to the standard library and vendor them with a package.
 This is
 what the azure sdk and heartbleed detectors do.

-By separating out the remote (go get) path from the local internal path
+By separating out the remote (go get) path from the local internal path,
 a tool can detect when a standard library package is vendored and take steps
 to prevent duplicating imports.
 Without the Local field a tool will be unable
 to detect when a standard library package is being vendored and it will